Our Criminal Mischief Defense Lawyer Fights for You

 - Criminal Mischief in the Third Degree is a Class B misdemeanor.
 Criminal mischief in the third degree, which involves less than $500 in damage, is punishable by a fine of $250 and up to 90 days in jail.

 Defense of Criminal Mischief Charges

-Whatever the situation, Lexington, KY defense attorney Dan Carman understands that sometimes good people find themselves in bad situations.
+Whatever the reason you are charged with a crime, Lexington, KY, defense attorney Dan Carman understands that sometimes good people find themselves in bad situations.
 He will listen to your side carefully and help you make informed decisions regarding the best course of action.
-If you were charged with criminal mischief, you are facing jail time, fines, and conviction on your record.
+If you were charged with criminal mischief, you are facing jail time, fines, and a conviction on your record.